Suffyan-Ali/ansible-projects/README.md

 Key highlights:
 - **Agentless**: No need to install any agent on managed nodes.
-- **Idempotent**: Running the same playbook multiple times won't change the system if it's already in the desired state.
+- **Idempotent**: Running the same playbook multiple times will not change the system if it's already in the desired state.
 - **YAML-based Playbooks**: Human-readable, declarative syntax.

 ---